HoshenIshay/HoshenIshay/README.md

 I am always seeking new opportunities to cast spells of innovation 🎉.
 <br/>

-Currently, I am on a quest for a junior position as a Full Stack Developer/Software Engineer in the magical Central District of Israel 🧐.
+Currently, I am on a quest for a junior position as a Full Stack Developer/Software Engineer in the magical Central District of Israel.

 If you require a highly skilled and devoted team member, do not hesitate to call upon me ⚡.